We would all do anything do protect our children, but when something scary happens we might not know the best medical way to handle it.

 4. Repeat the steps with two puffs and 30 pumps until help arrives.

-Watch St John Ambulance’s latest video on how to perform CPR on a baby below
+Watch St John Ambulance’s latest video on how to perform baby CPR below

 Child CPR: How to resuscitate a child